Françafrique: Cooperation accords

 From 1970 to 1981, the French military cooperation budget constituted 11 to 19% of the entire coopération budget.
 Under President de Gaulle, French aid and assistance were made contingent on the signing of these accords.
 For example, when Guinea refused to sign the accords, France immediately withdrew its personnel from Guinea and terminated all assistance to that country.
 The implementation of these accords was the responsibility of Jacques Foccart, Secretary-General for African and Malagasy Affairs under Presidents Charles de Gaulle and Georges Pompidou.
 In 1987, France was the largest source of development aid to sub-Saharan Africa, providing up to 18% of total aid to the region, followed by the World Bank (13%), Italy (8.5%), United States (6.8%), Germany (6.8%), and the European Community (6.4%).
 All French aid was provided through the Ministry of Cooperation.
 France has benefited from its aid, trade and investments in Africa, which has consistently generated a positive balance of payment in France's favour.

+Defense cooperation agreements were renegotiated after 2008.
+Only Djibouti retained the clause stipulating that France "undertakes to contribute to the defense of the territorial integrity" of the country.

+In contrast, the other West and Central African countries adopted partnership or cooperation agreements.